SoftingIndustrial/datafeed-edge-connector/common/defaults.md

 # Defaults

-The application uses the following default settings.
+The module uses the following default settings.

 Web interface username and password: